 Physical Education holds a special position within Clyst Vale as an area in which all students are able to express themselves and achieve success across a broad range of activities.

 Our vision is for Participation, Performance, Popularity and Leadership.
 We want students to grow in confidence and ability through our classes, clubs , trips and events.

-All students participate in KS3 participate in 4 hours of PE per fortnight and 3 hours per fortnight in KS4.
+All students participate in KS3 participate in four hours of PE per fortnight and three hours per fortnight in KS4.

 Many students also take the opportunities provided to obtain coaching, leadership and officiating courses.